steinbrennerlab/steinbrennerlab.github.io/research.md

 <br>
 ## Plant Immunity

-Our lab is broadly interested in plant immune recognition of diverse pests.
-Different plants recognize different aspects of wounding, pathogenicity, or herbivory -- how do plants balance these immunogenic inputs and activate appropriate responses?
-How do these responses evolve across populations and species?
-We leverage genetic and genomic tools in both model systems (tobacco, Arabidopsis) and non-model legume species to address these questions.
+Our lab is interested in function and evolution of plant immune recognition.
+Our lens on this topic is gene families encoding pattern recognition receptors (PRRs) at the plasma membrane, which detect extracellular immunogenic molecular patterns from attackers.
+We use genetic and genomic tools in both model systems (tobacco, Arabidopsis) and non-model legume species to understand which patterns are detected by different plants, and how PRR activation leads to effective resistance against pests and pathogens.

 <img src="/images/research0.png" class="align-left" alt="">